 Once you have received your recommended reading texts you should plan your approach to reading the book with a view to preparing your mini-thesis.
 We do not issue a syllabus for each subject.
 Each recommended book constitutes the syllabus for that subject.

 As you are required to relate the contents of the book to your own experiences, we recommend that you read the contents page of the book and highlight those areas on which you have experience.
 Highlight also those areas of particular interest to you perhaps in helping with your present work requirements or what you might want to do in the future.

 As you go through the book, pay special attention to the beginnings and ends of chapters and to your areas of special interest.
 Remember the 80/20 rule and that you do not necessarily need to read the whole book to produce an acceptable thesis.

 Make notes of the most important points as you go through the book.
 As you take notes, you are actually using twice as much power of the brain as if you just read without taking notes.

-Once you have your notes in place and you are ready to start the thesis reread the style instructions on: http://groups.google.co.uk/group/studymethodology and take another look at the specimen theses there.
+Once you have your notes in place and you are ready to start the thesis reread our style instructions and take another look at the specimen thesis we send you.
 In particular, pay attention to how students have incorporated their own work experiences into their theses.

-All books/websites that you refer to should be included in a Bibliography that should be placed at the end of the thesis after your conclusion.
+All books/websites that you refer to should be included in a References section, that should be placed at the end of the thesis after your conclusion.
 This should include the names of the authors, the year of publication, the title of the book and the name of the publisher.
-Where you copy from such a source you should show the copied text in inverted commas (“ “) and indicate the source.
+You should show the copied text in inverted commas (“ “) and indicate the source.
 Look at the specimen theses to see how they handled it.